gajjuthechamp/turborepo-with-js/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is a clone of the official starter Turborepo, but with removed typescript.
+- Only JS version of turborepo
+- Turborepo with typescript removed
+- Turborepo with Javascript only

 ## Using this example